Update from the author: we’ve updated the product information of the tools listed below and the pricing to be current for 2023.

 Pricing: Tableau is $70/user/month, but many business schools already have an active subscription for students.

-You’re trying to set up a coffee chat with an interviewer next week, but only limited availability.
-What do you do?
+You want to arrange a coffee meeting with an interviewer next week, but there are only a few time slots available.
+What should you do?

 Calendly is a simple scheduling tool used by professionals and students to control their calendars, share availability, and schedule meetings/appointments.
 Users get started by setting up a personalized link to send for all your future meetings.